mvysny/vaadin-boot/README.md

 ### Maven

-Use Maven Assembly plugin to build a zip file with all dependencies and a run script file.
+We'll use two Maven plugins: the [appassembler-maven-plugin](http://www.mojohaus.org/appassembler/appassembler-maven-plugin/) to prepare run scripts and the app; and the assembly plugin to create a zip file out of the app.

 To configure the assembly plugin, create the `src/main/assembly/zip.xml` file with the following contents:
 ```xml
 <assembly xmlns="http://maven.apache.org/ASSEMBLY/2.0.0"
           xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"